bilw/mean-one/README.md

 # mean-one
 Initial repository for MEAN Front End Development.
-To be continued...
+Well, I jumped the gun opening and closing an issue before creating a new branch.
+So now it's time to learn about branching.